 Morestone Covered Wagon

-1) PLAIN CANOPY - Green wagon, yellow wheels & shaft, 2 white/2 light brown horses with trim, plain canopy, no barrels, brown card box with green printed lid, 'A Modern Product' on ends, issued 1948 onwards
+1) PLAIN CANOPY - Green wagon, yellow wheels & shaft, 2 white/2 light brown horses with trim, plain canopy, no barrels, with wire whip, brown card box with green printed lid, 'A Modern Product' on ends, issued 1948 onwards

-2) PLAIN CANOPY - Red wagon, yellow wheels & shafts, 2 white/2 brown horses with trim, plain canopy, no barrels, end-flap card box with red printing, 'A Modern Product' on end-flaps
+3) PLAIN CANOPY - Red wagon, yellow wheels & shafts, 2 white/2 brown horses with trim, plain canopy, no barrels, with wire whip, end-flap card box with red printing, 'A Modern Product' on end-flaps

-3) THUNDERING HOOVES - Red wagon, yellow wheels & shafts, 2 white/2 brown horses with or without trim, 'Thundering Hooves & Blazing Saddles on the Western Trail' canopy, with or without barrels, end-flap card box with red printing, 'A Modern Product' on end-flaps
+4) THUNDERING HOOVES - Red wagon, yellow wheels & shafts, 2 white/2 brown horses with or without trim, 'Thundering Hooves & Blazing Saddles on the Western Trail' canopy, with or without barrels, with wire whip, end-flap card box with red printing, 'A Modern Product' on end-flaps

-4) THUNDERING HOOVES - Orange wagon, dark green wheels & shaft, 2 brown or 2 white/2 black or 4 brown horses without trim, 'Thundering Hooves & Blazing Saddles on the Western Trail' canopy, with or without barrels, end-flap card box with red printing, 'A Modern Product' on end-flaps
+5) THUNDERING HOOVES - Orange wagon, dark green wheels & shaft, 2 each of brown, white or black horses without trim, 'Thundering Hooves & Blazing Saddles on the Western Trail' canopy, with or without barrels, with wire whip, end-flap card box with red printing, 'A Modern Product' on end-flaps

-5) DAVY CROCKETT - Red wagon, yellow wheels & shaft, 2 white/2 brown horses without trim, with barrels, 'Walt Disney's Davy Crockett Frontier Wagon' canopy, 'Walt Disney official Davy Crockett' coloured box, 'A Modern Morestone Series' on end-flaps, issued in 1956
+6) DAVY CROCKETT - Red wagon, yellow wheels & shaft, 2 white/2 brown horses without trim, 'Walt Disney's Davy Crockett Frontier Wagon' canopy, with barrels & wire whip, 'Walt Disney official Davy Crockett' coloured box, 'A Modern Morestone Series' on end-flaps, issued in 1956

-6) LAST OF THE MOHICANS - Green wagon, orange-red wheels & shaft, 2 mid-brown/2 black horses without trim, with barrels, 'Last of the Mohicans' canopy, 'Hawkeye'coloured box, 'A Modern Morestone Product' on end-flaps, issued in 1957
+7) LAST OF THE MOHICANS - Green wagon, orange-red wheels & shaft, 2 mid-brown/2 black horses without trim, 'Last of the Mohicans' canopy, with barrels & wire whip, 'Hawkeye' coloured box, 'A Modern Morestone Product' on end-flaps, issued in 1957